 Can you increase your level of contribution beyond the minimum?

 Yes, you can increase your level of contribution by making Additional Voluntary Contributions (AVCs).
-AVCs are, as the name suggests, voluntary contributions that you make to your Retirement Account from your salary.
+AVCs are, as the name suggests, voluntary contributions that you make to your retirement account from your salary.
 AVCs also benefit from income tax relief at source, so they are a very tax-efficient way of saving money.
 The limits of what you can contribute as AVCs are determined essentially by your age and income.

-How should you invest your Retirement Account?
+How should you invest in your Retirement Account?

 Your scheme will have a default fund, and if you make no investment choices, your contributions will be placed in that default fund.
 It is likely that your scheme will have other fund options besides the default.
 Those fund options will have different risk profiles.
 Your default fund may have a facility, known as “Lifestyling”, which will automatically reduce your exposure to risk as you approach retirement age.